OpenAPI Tools for Visual Studio Code

 Both OAS v2 and v3.0.x are supported, in JSON or YAML format.

-After installing the plugin, open any JSON or YAML file that contains an OpenAPI definition in VS Code.
-The plugin automatically detects that this is an OpenAPI file, and the OpenAPI button is shown in the left-hand panel.
+After installing the plugin, open any JSON or YAML file that contains an OpenAPI definition.
+The plugin automatically detects that this is an OpenAPI file, and the /API button is shown in the left-hand panel.